 Innovation Director, Nevada Center for Advanced Mobility and Industry Commercialization, Connected Vehicles Manager from the Nevada Governor's Office of Economic Development

-Category Chair for Autonomous Vehicles
+Category Chair for Autonomous or Connected Vehicles

 As a life science consultant Dan has worked on a numerous projects including advising a pension fund on the supply of investment and other influences on public sector R&D commercialization, strategic options to accelerate adoption of Biotechnology in an agricultural industry, identification of bioprospecting opportunities and global nutraceutical and cosmeceutical opportunities for a South American nation.
 Prior to his role as innovation director, he ran technology commercialization for the University of Nevada.
 Dan will be focused on fostering public/private data sharing for regional transportation partnerships as well as sharing and evaluating connected vehicle data.